George Bournoutian: Biography

 George Bournoutian was born in Isfahan, Iran into an Armenian family.
 He grew up in Iran, and he received his high school diploma from the Andisheh (Don Bosco) institution in Tehran.
 He immigrated to the United States in 1964.
 He received his M.A. degree in 1971 and his Ph.D. in history with a focus on Armenian and Iranian studies in 1976 at UCLA.
 His dissertation was titled "Eastern Armenia on the Eve of the Russian Conquest," which was published as a book in 1982 and republished in 1992.

 He was a member of the Middle Eastern Studies Association, Association for the Advancement of Slavic Studies, Iranian Studies Association, Society for Armenian Studies, and Association Internationale des Etudes Armeniennes.

 George Bournoutian was also an avid world traveler.
-He was fluent in Armenian, Persian, Russian, and Polish, and had a reading command of French.
+He was fluent in English, Armenian, Persian, Russian, and Polish, and had a reading command of French.
 He accompanied his senior and graduate students on annual trips to Armenia and Transcaucasia, the Middle East, Africa, Southeast Asia, Australia, South and Central America and Antarctica.